atomist/org-visualizer/docs/developer.md

 ## Aspects

 ### Aspect interface
-The following are the basic methods on all aspects:
+The following are the methods share by all aspects.
+Many are optional:

 ```typescript
 export interface BaseAspect<FPI extends FP = FP> {